taddison/personal-site/content/blog/2017/11/simplifying-alert-configuration-in-the-oms-to-slack-function-app/index.md

 ```

 We also put the machine name into lowercase, and ensure when the configs are constructed that we convert all the servernames to lowercase too.

+[building an oms metric alert to slack bridge with azure functions]: /blog/2017/08/building-an-oms-metric-alert-to-slack-bridge-with-azure-functions